 In 2004 Professor Andrew Lotery was one of a team of researchers who discovered the first gene to be linked to AMD.
 This was a world-leading medical breakthrough and was published in the New England Journal of Medicine, one of the most prestigious medical publications in the world.
-As a result of this breakthrough, Professor Lotery and his research team are hopeful that they will find a cure for AMD within the foreseeable future.
+As a result of this breakthrough, Professor Lotery and his research team are collaborating with other research institutions in the hope that a cure, or improved treatment, will be found for AMD within the foreseeable future.

 Please view Professor Lotery's University page to see details of research and papers published.